The Sun, the Moon, Julius Caesar, and Why There’s No Such Thing as a Free Lunch

 A young, nude child sits astride a pony with flowers and feathers in her hair while a bright, red banner waves in the air.
 Behind her a wall is topped with sunflowers and a huge sun shines down upon the scene.

-Joy, fun, happiness!
+Upright: Joy, fun, happiness!
 This is a wonderful card and indicates that everything is going just right.
 It indicates that warm, comforting sense of existence when you’re going through a period where you’re satisfied and happy.

 The child on the pony obviously indicates youth, both in the way the questioner feels right now and in her actual physical environment.
 New children or grandchildren may be on the way or perhaps the neighbor’s kids will show up to play.
 Life is good.

-REVERSED: The weather forecast is for a cloudy day with the possibility of clearing.
+Reversed: The weather forecast is for a cloudy day with the possibility of clearing.
 Good things may be on the horizon but that’s not assured, yet, and it’s important to keep a positive attitude.

 Possibilities of problems with children or pregnancies.
 Perhaps the neighbor’s kids show up to play and they’re REALLY annoying.